zakilive/iot-cloud-riot/README.md

 - Open the cloned project repository,
 - Inside `IOT_final_project` copy this `temperature_mqttsn` folder and paste it inside Riot OS `example` folder

 We need Makefile and main.c files together to flash any RIOT application. `temperature_mqttsn` folder have this both.
 It is our sensor node application.
+All functions and configuration changes on these files are properly commented for future understanding.

 [For flashing it inside nrf52840dk check this sensor node section](#sensor_node_flash)